bitshares/bitshares-core/README.md

   Example: `cmake -DOPENSSL_ROOT_DIR=/path/to/openssl ..`

-### Run the node software
+### Run

-**After Building**, the node software `witness_node` can be launched with:
+**Run Node Software:**

+Stay on `bitshares-core` directory before you run the below `witness_node` command

     ./programs/witness_node/witness_node

-The node will automatically create a `witness_node_data_dir` directory with some config files.
+The node run will automatically create the `witness_node_data_dir` sub-directory along with node config files then start synchronizing with blockchain.
+It may take (usually several hours) to fully download the blockchain data.
-The blockchain data will be stored in the directory too.
+The blockchain data will be stored under the directory `witness_node_data_dir`.
-It may take several hours to fully synchronize the blockchain.

-You can exit the node using `Ctrl+C`.
-Please be aware that the node may need some time (usually a few minutes) to exit cleanly, please be patient.
+You can stop the node run using `Ctrl+C`.
+Please note that stopping the node run may take (usually few minutes) to exit cleanly after stopping the node run using `Ctrl+C`.

 **IMPORTANT:** By default the node will start in reduced memory mode by using some of the commands detailed in [Memory reduction for nodes](https://github.com/bitshares/bitshares-core/wiki/Memory-reduction-for-nodes).
 In order to run a full node with all the account histories (which is usually not necessary) you need to remove `partial-operations` and `max-ops-per-account` from your config file.
 Please note that currently(2018-10-17) a full node will need more than 160GB of RAM to operate and required memory is growing fast.
 Consider the following table as **minimal requirements** before running a node: